sprucelabsai-community/sprucebot-llm/README.md

 * Connect to 3rd party API's*
     * Pull in data in real time
     * Have your bot respond generated responses
-* Unlimited use cases*
+* Unlimited use cases
     * Skill architecture for extensibility
-    * Tune Skills to do any job
+    * Leverage Skills to get your bot to complete any task!
 * Adapter Interface to create your own adapters
     * Only support GPT-3 for now (more adapters based on demand)
 * Fully typed